Browser Password Inspector Product Manual

 The Browser Password Inspector is a free tool that checks the computers in your Active Directory for threats related to passwords stored in browsers.

-The BPI will connect to each available computer in your AD and will attempt to retrieve any passwords saved in Chrome, Firefox, and Edge browsers.
+The BPI will connect to each available computer in your AD and will attempt to retrieve any passwords saved in Chrome, Firefox, and new versions of Edge.
 Any found passwords will be hashed (using NT hash), and the hash will be encrypted and sent to the machine on which BPI is installed.
-The tool then compares these passwords hashes against the domain password hashes to determine if there is any match.
+The tool then compares these password hashes against the domain password hashes to determine if there is any match.
 Then it will compare the same hashes with the ones from a weak password database to check for weak web passwords.
 The results will be represented as a yes or no value.

 The results will display which users are using, and saving, their domain passwords in browsers, the reuse of passwords across multiple websites and if there are weak passwords saved in browsers.
 The report will also show the different ways the passwords are being used and the number of times the passwords were stored and used.
-The results will be grouped by the following browsers, Chrome, Edge, and Firefox.
+The results will be grouped by the following browsers: Chrome, Firefox, and new versions of Edge.

 Results are presented in two forms: